 Sex Offender Search / Lookup

 All registered sex offenders are listed and registered on a sex offender database.
 The people listed on these databases have been tried by jury and convicted in a court of law of a sex offense.
 You are able to see sex offenders online, but remember that you won’t get the actual address, rather the neighborhood block they live on.

 Court Records are public records and available to anyone.
 They include a case file containing a docket sheet and all documents and filings filed in your case.
 You can access court records on the website, or at Clerk of Court office where the case was filed.

 Every state keeps a record of someone’s criminal history.
 These databases are connected and you can track criminal backgrounds from other states.
-Go to courthouse and check in person, or check online.
+You can go to the courthouse and check in person or you can check online.
 It is helpful to know the county, and if it was in a totally different state, you might have to pay for a more comprehensive search.

-When you look up a person’s crminal records you can get a report detailing any arrests, charges, or convictions that may be on a person’s record for any crimes, which can include:
+When you look up a person’s criminal records you can get a report detailing any arrests, charges, or convictions that may be on a person’s record for any crimes, which can include: